RootStudio/statamic-instagram-user-feed/README.md

 - [Truncate (if you want to show less of the caption)](https://github.com/alpine-collective/alpine-magic-helpers#truncate)
 - [Fetch (if you want to change from Fetch API)](https://github.com/alpine-collective/alpine-magic-helpers#fetch)

 ## Roadmap

 - Include instagram stories
+- Add front end themes using Tailwind CSS
+- Add more functionality and options
 - Write tests

 ## License